Hilary Knight (illustrator): Early life and career

-After study with George Grosz and Reginald Marsh at the Art Students League, Knight labored as a ship painter while serving in the navy from 1944 to 1946.
-Returning to New York, he studied architectural drafting (at Delahanty Institute), interior design, and theater design, working for one summer as an assistant designer at a theater in Ogunquit, Maine.
-He painted murals in private homes and entered the field of magazine illustration, starting with Mademoiselle in 1952, followed by House & Garden, Gourmet, McCalls, and Woman's Home Companion.
-His work as a humorous illustrator was strongly influenced by the British cartoonist Ronald Searle.
+After study with George Grosz and Reginald Marsh at the Art Students League, Knight labored as a ship painter while serving in the U.S. Navy from 1944 to 1946.
+After the Navy, he worked for one summer as an assistant designer at a theater in Ogunquit, Maine.
+Returning to New York, he studied at the School of Interior Design.
+He studied architectural drafting at Delahanty Institute.
+He painted murals in private homes and entered the field of magazine illustration, starting with Mademoiselle in 1952, followed by House & Garden, Gourmet, McCall's, and Woman's Home Companion.
+His work as a humorous illustrator was strongly influenced by the British cartoonist and satirist Ronald Searle.

 Books

+In January 1954 he met Kay Thompson, who was a popular singer and actress at the time.
+Knight was creating the cartoons and illustrations for Mademoiselle and House & Garden.
 In 1955, he collaborated with Kay Thompson to create the whimsical black, white, and pink look of Eloise.
 Knight says that the image of Eloise was based on a 1930s painting by his mother Katherine Sturges Dodge.
 The live CBS television adaptation on Playhouse 90 (1956) with Evelyn Rudie as Eloise received such negative reviews that Kay Thompson vowed never to allow another film or TV adaptation.

 Three book sequels followed: Eloise in Paris (1957), Eloise at Christmastime (1958) and Eloise in Moscow (1959).
 Thompson and Knight teamed to create another sequel, Eloise Takes a Bawth, working with children's book editor Ursula Nordstrom.
 That title was announced in the Harper Books for Boys and Girls fall 1964 catalog, but in the mid-1960s, Thompson removed the three Eloise sequels from print and did not allow Eloise Takes a Bawth to be published.
+Thompson was reported to have considered the books as for adults and was shocked to see the books in only the children's section of a bookstore.
 It was an action that deprived her collaborator of income for decades (a situation that changed with Thompson's death in 1998).
 In Salon, Amy Benfer speculated on Thompson's motives in "Will the real Eloise please stand up?"
 (June 1, 1999):